 In the evening, the teacher would hide in the dark to catch men sneaking into the girls' dormitory.
 There was a boy in our class who also liked to go to the girls' dormitory.
 He was quite cunning; after reaching the entrance of the girls' dormitory, he would feign a retreat and suddenly run back.
-Inexperienced teachers would think they had exposed themselves, believing that the student had discovered them, and would come out into the open.
+The inexperienced teachers would think they had exposed themselves, believing that the student had discovered them, and would come out into the open.
 However, the teacher mentioned above, our homeroom teacher, was more cunning than this boy.
 He would stand in the dark, remaining still, and continue to wait.
-When that boy thought it was safe and came back, the homeroom teacher would catch him.
+When that boy thought it was safe and returned, the homeroom teacher would catch him.

 There was also a math teacher named Guan Quehu, who was considered quite knowledgeable in the entire Tibetan region at that time.
 This teacher was proficient in both Tibetan and Chinese, and he was good at math as well.
 He was a versatile person, skilled in singing, playing instruments, and understanding physics and chemistry; he was a genius.
 Later, he became one of the first master's degree students in the entire Tibetan region, specializing in ancient Tibetan language.
-Unfortunately, he passed away in his forties due to excessive drinking.
+Unfortunately, he passed away in his early forties due to excessive drinking.

 The note was written like this: